cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 in the latest builds.
 The bootstrap time _is_ falling off, too, but maybe not as quickly as I'd have expected on this synthetic test (compared to the outcome in other tests).

-### A subword about theory and practice
+### A (sub)word about theory and practice

-Another saving grace in the implementation is that sub-word integral primitive types (`boolean`, `byte`, `char`, `short`) are automatically widened to `int` for purposes of some of the internal structures created, so we end up being concerned with only six types for the most part (seven in JDK 9-11).
-This helps improve internal sharing a lot.
-The number of classes generated in practice does look closer to `2^5*7^4 = 76832` in JDK 11, `2^5*6^4 = 41472` in JDK 12 and `6^4 = 1296` in JDK 13.
-Various implementation details make us use need more in some cases, and fewer in others.
+Another saving grace in the implementation is that subword integral primitive types (`boolean`, `byte`, `char`, `short`) are automatically widened to `int` for purposes of some of the internal structures created, so we end up being concerned with only six types for the most part (seven in JDK 9-11).
+This helps improve internal sharing of structural classes a lot.
+The number of classes generated in practice does look closer to `2^5*7^4 = 76832` in
+JDK 11, `2^5*6^4 = 41472` in JDK 12 and `6^4 = 1296` in JDK 13.
+Various implementation details make us
+use need more in some cases, and fewer in others.